-The offender was at a popular dance club in North Sydney when Police were conducting drug dog operations.
-The drug dog approached and exhibited an interest in the offender.
-The Police cautioned the offender and the offender admitted to having methylenedioxymethamphetamine (‘MDMA’) on his person.
-Police located a clear resealable bag containing pieces of paper containing MDMA in powder form.
-Police escorted the offender to a nearby mobile command bus.
+Dom was at a popular night club in Sydney when the police were conducting drug dog operations.
+The dog approached and indicated that Dom was in posession of a prohibited substance.
+The police cautioned him where Dom then admitted to having methylamphetamine (MDMA).
+Police then located a clear resealable bag containing pieces of paper containing MDMA in powder form.
+Police escorted Dom to a nearby mobile command bus.
 The weight of the MDMA was of a traffickable quantity.

-The solicitor for the offender made submissions that the matter fell within the provisions of section 10 of the Crimes (Sentencing Procedure) Act.
-In doing so, the solicitor set out the offender’s background (particularly his youth), good character in having no prior criminal history and his strong community ties.
+The solicitor for Dom made submissions that the matter fell within the provisions of section 10 of the Crimes (Sentencing Procedure) Act.
+In doing so, the solicitor set out his background (particularly his youth), good character in having no prior criminal history and his strong community ties.

-The Local Court Magistrate conditionally dismissed the charge without recording a conviction pursuant to section 10(1)(b) of the Crimes (Sentencing Procedure) Act upon the condition that the offender enters into a bond to be of good behaviour for 2 years.
+The Local Court Magistrate conditionally dismissed the charge without recording a conviction pursuant to section 10(1)(b) of the Crimes (Sentencing Procedure) Act upon the condition that Dom enters into a bond to be of good behaviour for 2 years.